 “Integral Yoga is the synchronized action of personal aspiration “from below” and divine grace “from above.”
 The essence of aspiration, however, is self-surrender, which must be complete for grace to do its transformative work.

-Integral Yoga has no prescribed techniques, since the inward transformation is accomplished by the divine Power itself.
+Integral Yoga has no prescribed techniques since the inward transformation is accomplished by the divine Power itself.
 There are no obligatory rituals, mantras, postures, or breathing exercises to be performed.
 The aspirant must simply open himself or herself to that higher Power, which Sri Aurobindo identified with The Mother.
-This self-opening and calling upon the presence of The Mother is understood as a form of meditaiton or prayer.
-Aurobindo advised that practitioners should focus their attention at the heart, which has anciently been the secret gateway to the Divine.
+This self-opening and calling upon the presence of The Mother is understood as a form of meditation or prayer.
+Aurobindo advised that practitioners should focus their attention on the heart, which has anciently been the secret gateway to the Divine.
 Faith, or inner certitude, is deemed a key to spiritual growth...”

 It’s important to know that no Yogic path is an easy one.
 The practice of self-surrender, or surrendering to Divine Will is the journey of a thousand miles….
 Yet we can simplify our approach to it.
 It is said that one can reach enlightenment through the constant repetition of a Mantra over and over again.
 Integral Yoga resembles the teachings of Jesus to me…to open up one’s heart and to allow the Holy Spirit to dwell within it.
 I love that Yoga strengthens whatever our personal faith is, giving us a direct and tangible experience to continue to deepen and grow spiritually, as well as, physically, mentally and emotionally, ever-evolving into our Highest Good.